 We also provide Individual Development Account programs, which help working families with low-to-moderate income rapidly increase their savings to buy a home, pay for higher education, or pay for a business start-up or expansion by matching each $1 (up to $2,000) deposited with $2 (up to $4,000).

 The Agency’s alcohol and drug program, called Turning Point, began in 1971.
 Turning Point provides prevention, education and outpatient treatment services to individuals and families in need of counseling for alcohol and other drug problems.
-Today we have two Turning Point sites that provide outpatient and intensive outpatient treatment services to better meet the needs of our participants.
+Today we have one Turning Point site that provides outpatient and intensive outpatient treatment services to better meet the needs of our participants.
 Our Street Outreach program contacts individuals and groups who are high risk for HIV/AIDS and other infectious diseases and provide risk-reduction education and assistance to obtain treatment services.
-Turning Point also manages Sober Living, which is a program that provides a drug-free environment for recovering individuals and their families in a gated apartment complex with 48 units.
-All residents receive full case management services.
 Turning Point also provides a job readiness and placement program to support clients in obtaining employment and strengthening self-sufficiency.

 “Project Winterization” began in 1974, when rehabilitation crews began the work of repairing door and window frames, caulking and weather-stripping, patching roof holes, and applying plastic storm windows.
 Today the program has expanded to eliminate specific health, safety and sanitary hazards for residents by improving the electrical and/or plumbing systems, installing central heat/air, roof repair, and providing self-help materials.
 This program also focuses on removal of lead-based paint.
 Our experts work the Home Exterior Maintenance Program (HEMP) to perform exterior maintenance, and the National Energy Audit Technology (NEAT) for computer assessment of cost-saving measures to analyze and help improve energy efficiency.